Beit Guvrin – Maresha National Park – Full Visitors Guide

 Source: sign

-Some photos were made with an old fisheye lens, thus the black circle on the picture’s edges.
+Note: I took some photos with an old fisheye lens, thus the black circle on the picture’s edges.

-The amphitheater was built in the 2nd century and could seat about 3,500 spectators.
-It had a walled arena of packed earth with underground galleries.
+The Amphitheater, built in the 2nd century, could seat about 3,500 spectators.
+It was a walled arena of packed earth with underground galleries.
 The stadium was surrounded by a series of connected barrel vaults, which formed a long, circular corridor and supported the stone seats above it.

 The Crusader Fortress